 Invest Online Today

 For simple stock trading, few apps are able to fully mimic the free structure that Robinhood offers; if you’re trying to get serious about your trading, you’ll want to choose a more fleshed-out broker who offers market news, data, and analysis tools so you can continue to make informed trades.
 These features usually come along with a price tag in the form of commissions and fees, so make sure you do your research before you choose an account and brokerage firm.
-If you’re only interested in low-cost investing, choosing a robo-advisor can be a simple and low-cost way to introduce yourself to various savings options.
+If you’re only interested in low-cost investing, choosing a robo-advisor or automated trading platform can be a simple and low-cost way to introduce yourself to various savings options.